MSME Registration Certificate in India: Here’s Why It Matters

 Insurance companies must provide proper assistance and respond promptly to customer queries or grievances.
 If the insurer shows negligence, delays responses, or provides incorrect information, it reflects poor service quality.
 Filing a complaint can urge the company to improve its customer care standards and resolve issues efficiently.

-A policyholder’s insurance policy cannot be canceled arbitrarily without a valid reason or prior notice.
+A policyholder’s insurance policy cannot be cancelled arbitrarily without a valid reason or prior notice.
 The insurer must follow legal guidelines and inform the customer well in advance before cancellation.
-If a policy gets canceled unfairly, the policyholder should file a complaint to restore coverage or seek compensation.
+If a policy gets cancelled unfairly, the policyholder should file a complaint to restore coverage or seek compensation.

 Insurance companies must provide clear and valid reasons when they deny claims.
 If a claim denial lacks proper justification or is based on vague grounds, the customer has the right to question it.
 Filing a complaint can initiate a review of the claim and push the insurer to make fair decisions.